VernaUpon74/arcticfox-config-flatpak/README.md

 Pre-built Flatpak bundle is available on the
 [releases page](https://github.com/VernaUpon74/cloudy-af/releases/)
 and in the local `builds/` directory after running the build scripts.
+Or click [here](https://github.com/VernaUpon74/cloudy-af/releases/download/v1.14.1-flatpak/cloudy-af.flatpak) for a direct link.

-Appimage binary also provided there.
+Portable Appimage binary also provided on the [releases page](https://github.com/VernaUpon74/cloudy-af/releases/) alongside installable .deb and .rpm files.

 #### Install from the `.flatpak` bundle